ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

   - $originResourceGroupName value to your resource group name
   - $storageAccountName value to your storage account name
   - $location value to your preferred location
-  - the $QueryString value to the SAS token you just copied
+  - $QueryString value to the SAS token you just copied

 ```powershell
 # Set values